Speech Connect

 Language

-Language therapy can be broken into two areas:
+Language therapy can be divided into two key areas:

 Receptive Language (Comprehension)

-This focuses on how your child’s brain processes what they hear.
-Speech Pathologists work on these skills:
+This aspect focuses on how your child’s brain processes what they hear, which is often assessed through language assessments.
+Speech Pathologists work on these essential skills:

 Expressive Language (Expression)

-This focuses on how your child formulates their thoughts.
-We treat words and sentences like building blocks.
+This area emphasizes how your child formulates their thoughts, similar to how we treat words and sentences as building blocks.
+Through neuro-affirming therapy, we focus on:

 Early Literacy